• Skip to primary navigation

 Many recipes call for 1 & ½ hours of cooking time, but you can cook this turkey pumpkin chili for just 20-25 minutes because you'll add the spices to cooking onions, and don't have to cook it as long.

-• Turkey: Sub it for ground beef in Thai Beef Bowl, Stuffed Squash, OR this Korean Bulgogi
+• Turkey: Use in Individual Meatloaf recipe or substitute it for ground beef in Thai Beef Bowl, Stuffed Squash, OR this Korean Bulgogi

 • Bell pepper: Fig & Prosciutto Pizza, Egg Roll Up (Ugandan Chapati), OR this Lentil Coconut Curry

-• Kidney beans: throw them on a salad OR mash them up and top with 10 Minute Queso
+• Kidney beans: Chili without Tomatoes or throw them on a salad OR mash them up and top with 10 Minute Queso

 • Black beans: Black Bean Veggie Tacos OR this Veggie Quesadilla